 - The KeyMath-3 Diagnostic Assessment (KeyMath-3DA)- This assessment is a comprehensive, norm-referenced measure of essential mathematical concepts and skills.
 It is designed to provide accurate diagnostic information that practitioners can use to develop effective and individually tailored intervention programs.

-- The Kaufman Test of Educational Achievement Second Edition (KTEA-2)- This assessment is an individually administered measure of academic achievement for ages 4.5 through 25.
+- The Kaufman Test of Educational Achievement Third Edition (KTEA-3)- This assessment is an individually administered measure of academic achievement for ages 4.5 through 25.
 It provides norm-references and criterion-referenced assessment in the domains of reading, mathematics, written language, and oral language.

 - Other assessments include: The Phonological Awareness Profile (PAP) and the Phonological Awareness and Reading Profile (PARP).